After staying in Tennant Creek for a night, we made our way South to the Devils Marbles.

-If you’re on the Stuart Highway between Alice Springs and Tennant Creek, you won’t miss the Devils Marbles.
+So, where are the Devil’s Marbles?
+Well, if you’re on the Stuart Highway between Alice Springs and Tennant Creek, then you won’t miss them.
 The highway runs right through the Karlu Karlu/Devils Marbles Conversation Reserve.

 You’ll have to drive over 390km North from Alice Springs or about 100km South from Tennant Creek if you want to pay a visit.
 Wauchope is about 10km South – you can get fuel and basic supplies here.